slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"It’s not what you buy.
 It’s what you pay.
 There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
 How do you get low price to value?
 The answer is low optimism."
 -- Howard Marks*

-Don’t buy on future hopes; buy on past mistakes.
-We don't loose money on star businesses, we loose money on businesses we think will be star businesses.
+Don’t buy on future hopes, buy on past mistakes.
+We don’t loose money on star businesses, we loose money on businesses we think will be star businesses.

-Understand:
+Hints:

 - What’s going to stay the same in the next ten years.
 While boring, offer the best investment opportunities.
 - Where is low optimism.
 Recessions are caused when a bunch of people lose confidence all at once.
 - Who are the buyers, the sellers and their motivations.
-The best companies aren’t sold, they're bought.
+The best companies aren’t sold, they’re bought.
 Stay away from junk stocks.
 - Investments are competing with each other.
 - The more you know, the less you need to diversify.
 Diversification is an hedge against lack of knowledge.
 - Take risk from the table whenever possible.